Weapons accused Christopher Tappin to enter guilty plea

 Speaking in April, Mr Tappin, of Orpington, south-east London, said: "I'm not a terrorist.

-"I've never had any connections with terrorism and I'm just appalled that things could come to this sort of stage - especially in my life now, when I'm 65, been retired for four years and enjoying retirement."'No surprise'
+"I've never had any connections with terrorism and I'm just appalled that things could come to this sort of stage - especially in my life now, when I'm 65, been retired for four years and enjoying retirement."

 Karen Todner, Mr Tappin's UK lawyer, who also represented computer hacker Gary McKinnon in his successful fight against extradition, said 98% of people who enter the US justice system enter into a plea agreement.